Dhanwantari Ashram, Neyyar Dam

 - Dormitory: separate for men and women.
 Dormitories contain up to 32 beds with two-bedded cubicles.
 Limited solar heated water is available.

-- Tent space: you are required to bring your own tent and mattress.
+- Tent space: you are required to bring your own tent, mattress, bed sheet and pillow.
 Shared tent area bathrooms are with cold water only.

 Please note: Couples are not permitted to share twin rooms during Teachers’ Training Courses and Advanced Teachers’ Training Course.

 For all accommodation two bed sheets, pillow, pillow case, and mosquito net are provided.

 Check-in / Check-out: All guests check in and out at Reception upon arrival and departure.
 If you are leaving outside office hours (8am to 8pm), please checkout the previous day.
 All bedding to be returned before departure.

 Meals: We serve simple, nutritious south Indian vegetarian food for brunch (10am), herbal tea with snack (1.30pm) and dinner (6pm).
 Fresh fruit, fruit juices and snacks are available for purchase in our Health Hut from October to April.

 Drinking Water: Filtered water or ayurvedic herbal water is freely available.